Combing for Credentials: Active Pattern Extraction from Smart Reply: Introduction

 \section{Introduction}

 ~ Transformer-based language models have shown promising results across various natural language understanding tasks such as text summarization, sentence completion, and question-answering.
 Their success is attributed to their ability to be easily fine-tuned for different downstream tasks, achieving state-of-the-art performance with less data and computation than would be required to train a model from scratch.
 Various companies including Google~\cite{smartreply-paper1, smartcompose}, Microsoft~\cite{deb-etal-2019, linkedinSR2017} and Uber~\cite{UberSR2019} have already deployed these models in text-based applications such as Smart Reply~\cite{smartreply-paper1} and Smart Compose~\cite{smartcompose}.
+In fact, the past couple of months have seen the emergence of powerful large language models (LLMs) such as ChatGPT~\cite{chatgpt}, Claude~\cite{anthropic2023claude}, LLaMA~\cite{llama}, Vicuna~\cite{vicuna}, to name a few; these language models have shown impressive \emph{few-shot} capabilities to obtain state-of-the-art evaluations for many of the natural language tasks listed above.

 On the flip-side of the impressive performance of these language models, is the question of information leakage from them.
 Researchers have already demonstrated that models can leak sensitive information.
 In particular, these large language models have a tendency to memorize parts of the training data which could lead to severe privacy risks~\cite{carlini2019secret, carlini2021extracting}.
-For instance, Carlini et al.~\cite{carlini2021extracting} demonstrated that GPT-2 transformer models~\cite{RadfordWCLAS19} can memorize long string patterns such as URLs present in the training data.
+For instance, Carlini et al.~\cite{carlini2021extracting} demonstrated that GPT-2 transformer models~\cite{gpt2paper} can memorize long string patterns such as URLs present in the training data.